-Every year, 1.5 million Americans suffer traumatic brain injuries without loss of consciousness or hospitalization [1].
-A large number of these injuries, often loosely termed "concussions", occur during sports.
+One and a half million Americans suffer traumatic brain injuries without loss of consciousness or hospitalization on an annual basis [1].
+Most of these injuries are defined as "concussions".
 They account for 10% of all head and spinal cord injuries, and the Center for Disease Control attributed 207,830 emergency room visits per year between 2001 and 2005 to non-fatal sports-related head injuries [2].
-A study of high school athletes found that all sports were at risk for concussions with boys' football being the highest at 63% of the total followed by wrestling (10%), soccer (6%), with the remainder in basketball, softball, baseball, field hockey, and volleyball [3-4].
-A sport that poses a very high risk of chronic traumatic brain injury not seen in high school athletics is professional boxing.
+A study of high school athletes found that all sports carried the risk for concussions with boys' football being the highest at 63% of the total, followed by wrestling (10%), soccer (6%), with the remainder in basketball, softball, baseball, field hockey, and volleyball [3-4].
+A sport that also poses a very high risk of chronic traumatic brain injury not seen in high school athletics is professional boxing.
 In a previous well-designed prevalence study conducted four decades ago, it was estimated that approximately 17% of retired professional boxers exhibit characteristics of chronic traumatic brain injury [5].

-Concussion is generally defined as a mild injury to the brain caused by traumatic biomechanical forces without radiographic evidence of damage.
-It may be caused by a direct blow to the head or a force that leads to acceleration of the head without direct trauma.
-A concussion does not imply loss of consciousness and 90% of concussions due to sports present this way [6].
-Concussions typically result in headaches, dizziness, confusion, disorientation, and blurred vision.
+A concussion is generally defined as a mild injury to the brain.
+The predominating etiology is often caused by traumatic biomechanical forces.
+Radiographic evidence of damage with routine techniques, such as CT and MRI, is uncommon.
+A direct blow to the head may cause the concussive event.
+Acceleration forces applied to the head without direct trauma can also be a cause.
+A concussion does not imply the loss of consciousness and 90% of concussions due to sports present in such a way [6].
+Headaches, dizziness, confusion, disorientation, and blurred vision are common symptoms of concussions.